rkyzk/ecopost/README.md

 - The fields are: title, content, featured image (optional), cateogry (select box), city, country (select box)
 - if no image is uploaded as featured image, a default image will be set for the post.
 - Users can click on 'Save' to save drafts so they can edit them later, or click 'Submit' to submit the articles.
-- I had in my mind, that the admin will read submitted posts and then decide the posts will be published or not.
-They should contact the authors when the decision has been made.
+- The admin will read submitted posts and then decide the posts will be published or not.
+They will contact the authors when the decision has been made.
-- If 'Submit' button is clicked, a confirmation dialog box will tell users that they will not be able to edit or delete the post after submitting it and ask them if they want to proceed.

 ### Update Post
 - Authors of the posts can update their own drafts before submitting them.